mlmatlock/goobook/README.rst

 - and click "Enable the People API"
 - select a name (ex.
 GooBook)
 - select desktop app and create
-- save the client_id and client_secret to be used below
+- click "Download JSON" and save the file to be used below

 run::

-    $ goobook authenticate -- CLIENT_ID CLIENT_SECRET
+    $ goobook authenticate -- client_secrets.json

 and follow the instructions, this part is web based.

-If the procedure above to get client_id and secret stops working this is an alternative way to do it:
+If the procedure above to get client secrets stops working this is an alternative way to do it:

 - Go to the Google developer console  https://console.developers.google.com/
 - Create a new project (drop down at the top of the screen) (you are free to use an existing one if you so prefer)